 Frustratingly, the Imperial beard as recognised by the layman falls into neither category entirely.
 Despite it being one of the oldest and most recognisable beard families, it lacks a clear definition.

 Of course, official guidelines aren’t an absolute necessity beyond competing beard enthusiasts but they help maintain an element of standardisation.

-For streamlined classification, facial hair that start with Sideburns and join as a moustache have been grouped together as Imperial beards.
-In short, anything that doesn’t feature a Goatee can be regarded as one.
+For streamlined classification, facial hair that starts with Sideburns and join as a moustache have been grouped together as Imperial beards.
+In short, anything that doesn’t feature a chin hair can be regarded as one.
 Alternatively, they can also be a wide moustache that features more hair on the cheeks than above the lip.